 Programs of Study

-The law of natural resource use and protection — from water to oil and gas to climate change.
+Develop expertise in the law of natural resource use and protection — from land and water, to oil and gas, to climate change.

 Experiential learning is a core component of the Notre Dame Law School curriculum.
 Experiential programs complement the analytical training of the traditional classroom.
 Hands-on learning allows students to develop practical skills, to explore potential career paths, to reflect on their professional identity, and to observe how the justice system functions.
 NDLS offers a wide range of opportunities for students to learn by doing, both in the classroom and beyond.

-Notre Dame Law School is home to five academic journals.
+Notre Dame Law School is home to six academic journals.
 It's an honor to serve on the staff of these publications, which publish work from leading legal minds across the nation.